 I think the most challenging part of all this has been embracing my credibility as a skilled counsellor.
 There are people who said that if my programme isn’t accredited by a certain leading organisation, I’d never be a ‘real’ counsellor.
 They’d imply that somehow, it’s unethical and harmful to others if I chose not to blindly follow the herd in joining a more expensive and selective counselling programme.

 It’s very difficult to overcome the tyranny of the majority.
 The truth, however, is that the legal framework that surrounds counselling, training, accreditation and insurance is sound.
-When I finished my Level 4 Diploma with Oxbridge, I was completely within my rights to join The National Counselling Society (NCS) or ACCPH (the professional body for ACCPH (Accredited Counsellors, Coaches, Psychotherapists and Hypnotherapists).
+When I finished my Level 4 Diploma with Oxbridge, I was completely within my rights to join the professional body, ACCPH (Accredited Counsellors, Coaches, Psychotherapists and Hypnotherapists).
 Through ACCPH I got my private insurance to practice with supervision and begin helping others as a qualified counsellor.

 What I’ve discovered is that most counselling leaders preach about how little diversity exists within the profession (study by Spalding, Grove & Rolfe, 2019).
 And yet, they don’t consider how it’s their own organisation and education programmes – with inflated costs, a pyramid education structure and hours of unpaid employment – that acts as a barrier to the same people they feel the profession is lacking.
 If diversity is an issue to them, they need to take steps to make the profession more accessible from different pathways.